Email to PDF Conversion in Java Using GroupDocs.Conversion: Advanced Options Guide

 loadOptions.setConvertOwned(false); // Prevent conversion of fields that are owned by the document

-Step 2: Initialize Converter
+Step 2: Initialize the Converter

 import com.groupdocs.conversion.Converter;